vlfeat/autonn/README.md

 - No boilerplate code to create custom layers, implemented as Matlab functions operating on GPU arrays.
 - Minimal execution kernel for backpropagation, with a focus on speed.

-Compared to the previous [wrappers](http://www.vlfeat.org/matconvnet/wrappers/) for MatConvNet, AutoNN is less verbose and has lower computational overhead.
+Compared to the SimpleNN and DagNN [wrappers](http://www.vlfeat.org/matconvnet/wrappers/) for MatConvNet, AutoNN is less verbose and has lower computational overhead.

 # Requirements #